Kočani nightclub fire: Responses

+Legal proceedings

+On 13 June, charges were filed against 34 people and three legal entities, mostly for "grave acts against public security", while one individual was also charged with "soliciting bribery".
+The legal proceedings began in November.
+All defendants have denied the charges.
+In total, there are 58 defendants in four separate legal proceedings.
+In May 2026, three police officers were given suspended sentences by the Basic Criminal Court of Skopje for abusing their positions.
+The verdict was criticised by the parents of the victims.

 Vigils and protests

 The café "Klasik", owned by Dejan Jovanov, who also owned Pulse, which was demolished as a result of the protests in Kočani.

 A candlelight vigil was held in Kočani.
 KF Shkupi paid tribute to Andrej Lazarov in a club statement.
 In the wake of the fire, a series of spontaneous protests unfolded across the country.
 That evening, citizens began gathering in city squares, including in Kočani, Štip, Vinica, Strumica, and Gevgelija, to mourn and seek justice.
 The following day, 17 March, saw peaceful protests and tributes nationwide.
 In Kočani, the protest intensified when some citizens, primarily youths, threw eggs, glass bottles, and other objects at the municipal building, damaging the façade and breaking windows.
 The police blocked them from entering the building.
 They called for the appearance of Mayor Ljupčo Papazov, who had already resigned.

 A group then vandalised the Klasik café bar and a vehicle owned by Dejan Jovanov, who also owned Pulse.
 Protesters approached the Kočani Macedonian Police station, confronting officers without major incidents.
 A crowd overturned a car belonging to the owner of the Pulse Nightclub and tried to set his house on fire.
 Police tried to calm the situation by telling the crowd that there were children inside the building, but the crowd responded that no one prevented the deaths of the child victims of the fire.
 On 18 March, a crowd approached Papazov's house and attempted to breach the police barrier so they could pelt the house with stones, but a priest pacified them, saying, "Let's save the children first, then we'll burn down the city if you want."